jianyangg/StrixTok/README.md

 ## Conclusion

 StrixTok has the potential to redefine the TikTok Shop experience or that of any e-commerce site, offering a more engaging, reliable, and interactive shopping journey.
 We invite you to explore our StrixTok app.

+## Team note

+This prototype was churned out amidst our busy schedules, squeezing out a few hours of our time at night over the course of 3 days.
+It's thus a necessary compromise that the code quality is not where it could and should be.
+However, with what limited time we had, we think it effectively demonstrates what we had in mind.

 ---